project-origin/documentation/architecture.md

 The blockchain is [detailed in this document ](blockchain-protocols.md).

-Furthermore, [a Python library](https://github.com/project-origin/ledger-sdk-python) has been developed to enable easy integration with blockchain.
+Furthermore, [a Python library](https://github.com/project-origin/ledger-sdk-python) has been developed to enable easy integration with the project's blockchain.

 # <a id="datahub-service">DataHubService</a>